 What’s more, the new research concluded that a vegan diet produces a 42-84 percent lower burden on the environment than a Mediterranean-style diet or the diet recommended by the U.S. government.

 This isn’t the first time meat, dairy, and egg production has been found to be unsustainable.
 A study published last month by researchers at the University of Oxford found that ditching animal products could reduce your food carbon footprint by 73 percent.
-They also found that if everyone went vegan, global land use could be reduced by 75 percent.
+They also found that if everyone ate plant-based, global land use could be reduced by 75 percent.
 This would be comparable to the size of the United States, China, Australia, and the whole European Union combined.
 Let that sink in.

 Similarly, a recent report from Farm Animal Investment Risk and Return found that the meat industry was jeopardizing the Paris climate agreement by failing to properly report its emissions, despite being the single largest contributor to climate change.